Last updated: 1 month ago

 Steve Jobs Theater

 The Apple Park Visitor Center overlooks the campus and is divided into four sections: a 10,000-square-foot Apple Store, a 2,000-square-foot cafe, an observation deck, and an area for an AR experience.
-The augmented reality area is a scale model of Apple Park and lets you view the campus via an iPad using AR software.
+The augmented reality area is a scale model of Apple Park that lets you view the campus via an iPad using AR software.